Xenia-W/flea-market/README.md

 # flea-market

-> 		A DApp based on Nebulas
+> A DApp based on Nebulas.<br>
 > This application is based on Nebulas net.
 I used the smart contract on Nebulas mainnet.

-## To run it,
+## To run it

 1. You can build this project and deploy it on the server(such as Tomcat, Nginx...).